Beam Fusion Model

 Calculate the neutral beam beta

-Neutral beam alpha powers, density and deposited energy | beamcalc()
+Neutral beam alpha power, beam densities and deposited energy | beam_slowing_down_state()

-Calculate the beam current densities
+Calculate the beam current fractions

 Set the fast beam ion densities